aws/aws-cdk/packages/@aws-cdk/pipelines/ORIGINAL_API.md

 the pipeline, specify it as the `input` property to the `ShellStep` instead.
 You can use any of the factory functions on `CodePipelineSource`.

-For example, for a GitHub source, the following:
+For example, for a GitHub source, the following old API:

 ```ts
 sourceAction: new codepipeline_actions.GitHubSourceAction({